Ganapathipurandhar/-CSharpConsoleApplications/README.md

 # C# Console Applications
-This repository showcases small C# console applications designed for beginners.
+A collection of beginner-friendly C# console applications, designed to help new developers learn and practice fundamental programming concepts.

 ## Context